Legal analysis: How can the U.S. extradite the indicted Russians?

 Trump arrives in Finland ahead of Putin summitJul.15.201802:11

 Even if the treaty was still in force, the language provides that the United States or Russia "shall not be required to deliver up their own citizens or subjects."
-In addition, the enumerated extraditable crimes in 1893 didn't really contemplate the offenses in the indictment, such as aggravated identity theft.
+In addition, the enumerated extraditable crimes in 1893 didn't really contemplate the offenses in the indictment of 12 Russian officials issued last week by special counsel Robert Mueller, such as aggravated identity theft.
 The treaty's extraditable crimes list did include abortion, piracy and destruction of railroads.

 And finally, if extradition was sought for an "offence of a political character, surrender shall not take place" under the treaty.
-While hacking isn't really a political crime, Russia might say the counts in the indictment are just cosmetically enhanced political offenses.
+While hacking isn't really a political crime, Russia might say the counts in the indictment are just cosmetically enhanced political offenses, particularly since the Russians were attempting to disrupt the 2016 presidential election in the U.S.

 The bottom line is this: Treaty or no treaty — and it's likely "no treaty" — if President Donald Trump even asks Russian President Vladimir Putin to turn over his indicted citizens, Putin will voluntarily turn them over only if he wants to.